Teivaz/game-ledger/readme.md

 - `name` – displayed user name.
 Read AL 4, write AL 2.
 - `profile_image` – avatar.
 Read AL 4, write AL 2.
 - `parties` – list of `Party.id` that the user is member of.
 Read AL 2, write AL 0.
-- `owned_games` – list of `Game.id` that the user is the owner of.
+- `games` – list of `Game.id` that the user is the owner of.
 Read AL 3, write AL 2.

 2. `Game`.
 All fields have read AL 5, 3, or 2 (depending on value of the `access level` field) and write AL 2 unless specified.